kimkiogora/WebAppGenerator/README.md

 # WebAppGenerator
-An application that creates basic stubs for a flask portal
+An application that generates the basic stubs for a flask portal.
+These basic stubs include a login interface, and other apps